-It’s important for reasons of space that we omit full publication details for each contribution but equally important that all individual articles are properly acknowledged.
+Do not repeat full publication details for each contribution, but do make sure that each individual chapter is listed separately.
 If however details of individual items in an author-based collection (such as Swift above) are hard to get, you can omit them.

-- For books or articles on two or more novelists, poets etc, put the full bibliographical details under the heading of the first or primary author discussed.
+- For books or articles on two or more writers, put the full bibliographical details under the heading of the first or primary author discussed.
 The following item would appear under McGUINNESS:

 McMULLAN, Anna, ‘Unhomely Bodies and Dislocated Identities in the Drama of Frank McGuinness and Marina Carr’, in Segal, Naomi, Taylor, Lib, & Cook, Roger, eds., The In/Determinate Body, Macmillan (London), pp. 181-91.

-- For further examples of the above, please see the most recent Bibliography in the Autumn/Winter issue of IUR.
+- For further examples of the above, please see the most recent Bibliography in the Autumn/Winter issue of IUR, available open access at

 Guide written by Beatriz Kopschitz Bastos